otrv4/otrv4/otrv4.md

      * Increments the ratchet id `i = i + 1`. // TODO: check this
      * Follows what is defined on the
        [When you send a data message](#when-you-send-a-data-message) section.
-       Note that she will not DH ratchet again.
+       Note that she will not DH ratchet again, as she will use the already derived `chain_s`.
    * In the case that she inmmediatly receives a data message:
      * Follows what is defined on the
        [When you receive a data message](#when-you-receive-a-data-message)